MSF-UK/HHOT-Handbook/README.md

 3. Once your data collection form is uploaded, **deploy** the form to make it active, and ready for data collection.

 # Phase 4: Collecting Your Data
-1. Your data collectors will now be able to access it and complete the data collection form.
-Your users have the option to either log in (either online or via the app, in which case they need your login details) or use the form hyperlink.
-For this they do not login and it is a good option for those who do not have the app (it is not available on apple products).
+1. Your data collectors will now be able to access and complete the data collection form.
+Your users have the option to log in (either through a browser or via the app, in which case they need your login details) or use the form's hyperlink.
+For this they do not need to log in, so it is a good option for those who do not have the app (it is not available on apple products).
-2. Your data collectors should use a new form per monitoring session.
-Provided the form has been formatted correctly it should be straightforward for them to fill in the form.
-Please ensure your data collectors put their own name down in the name box and not the person they are observing.
+2. Your data collectors should use a new form fo each monitoring session.
+Provided the form has been formatted correctly it should be straightforward for them to fill in.
+Please ensure your data collectors put their own name in the name box and not the person they are observing.
 ![](Screenshots%20folder/3%20deploy%20form.png)

-*If you are having issues with this step* Double check you are using Google Chrome, this is the best engine to use for this.
+*If you are having issues with this step* Double check you are using Google Chrome, this is the best browser to use for this.
 Try using the mobile app if you are using a hyperlink, or vice versa.
 You may also be having wifi connectivity issues.

-3. Once the form has started to be used, Kobo will generate a **‘data’** page these will appear as individual forms with the names of the collectors.
+3. Once the form has started to be used, Kobo will generate a **‘data’** page.
+These will appear as individual forms with the names of the collectors.
 ![](Screenshots%20folder/4%20example%20of%20form%20in%20use.png)
 For more information on form accessibility and use, please click here: (http://support.kobotoolbox.org/collecting-data/recommended-devices-for-data-collection)